N3WWN/vagrant_deployment_guide/README.md

 ## Image Versions

-All boxes use the latest OpenLogic cloud image for the Rocky Linux version as of the date encoded in the release version.
+All boxes use the latest OpenLogic cloud image for the AlmaLinux version as of the date encoded in the release version.

-_i.e. `8.4.v20210618` will launch the latest OpenLogic Rocky Linux 8.4 images on each cloud provider as of Jun 22, 2021._
+_i.e. `8.4.v20210618` will launch the latest OpenLogic AlmaLinux 8.4 images on each cloud provider as of Jun 22, 2021._

 ## Image Variations